-“For its sophomore edition, the Festival theme shall be ‘Deconstructing Cinematic Space.’
-As we continue to celebrate the development of regional cinemas across Asia, we also attempt to veer away from the traditional space of film screening, that is the movie house, and explore alternative and non-traditional screening venues like buses, parks, markets, and barangay centers to bring films closer to the people.
+2. For its sophomore edition, the Festival theme shall be ‘Deconstructing Cinematic Space.’
+As it continues to celebrate the development of regional cinemas across Southeast Asia, the Festival attempts to veer away from the traditional space of film screening, that is the movie house, and explore alternative and non-traditional screening venues like buses, parks, markets, and barangay centers to bring films closer to the people.
 The Festival’s main screening venue is in a university because SalaMindanaw recognizes the educational and cultural value of cinema.